Have you ever needed to write a letter in German?

 Yet it’s more common to just include the place and date to let the addressee know when and whence you’re writing.
-After that, you can launch right into any type of informal greeting you prefer:
+After that, you can greet and say hello with any type of informal greeting you prefer:

 - Liebe Frau Müller, – Dear Ms. Müller